sethmachine/universal-sound-board/README.md

 ## Usage Guide

-This guide shows how to set up UniversalSoundBoard (USB) on Windows.
+This guide shows how to set up UniversalSoundBoard (USBD) on Windows.
 I'll use the following audio devices but you can substitute for your own physical microphone and speakers:

 * Bose Headset microphone (substitute with whatever physical microphone you are using)
 * Bose Headset output (substitute with whatever physical speakers you are using)